keeratS/insta-newsletter/README.md

 ```
 0 7,19 * * * cd /path/to/project && ./venv/bin/python refresh_instagram_cache.py
 ```

-This is especially useful when your profile list is long and Instagram throttling (`401` responses) interrupts runs partway through the list.
+Note: this is especially useful when your profile list is long and Instagram throttling (`401` responses) interrupts runs partway through the list.

 ---

 ## Notes